niweshsah/Task2_URC_NiweshSah/README.md

      </library>
     ```

-9. **Update the package.xml file**
+7. **Update the package.xml file**

-   Add the following line at end of package.xml inside the <package>:
+   Add the following line at end of package.xml inside the package tag:

      ```bash
        <export>
          <!-- Other tools can request additional information be placed here -->